www3838438/dbu/README.md

 **[Download ISO (64-bit)](live-image-amd64.hybrid.iso)**

- * Preconfigured for desktop machines (installed software/configuration)
  * Runs as a Live system or as an offline installer
+ * Preinstalled software, preconfigured for desktop machines
  * Based on Debian 8 Jessie (stable Debian release).